homermultitext/hmt-editors-guide/README.md

 The composite file is composed from several smaller source files.
 The repository includes a scala script that stitches them together, and embeds images cataloged in a separate table.

-To generate a newz composite markdown file, start an `sbt console`, and from the console, load and run the script as follows:
+To generate a new composite markdown file, start an `sbt console`, and from the console, load and run the script as follows:

     :load builder.sc